RobertTalbert/modernalgebra/design-notes/350-w2021-assessments.md

 ## Grading the bundles

 Each bundle is graded on four levels: 0/1/2/3.
 Levels 2, 3 are considered "passing".
-Level
+Level 1 is considered "not passing but better than nothing".
+Level 0 is "not acceptable".

+DON'T use EMRN because that's the same rubric used for individual assessments!
+Maybe just use level numbers.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk2MjEwMTMxMF19
+eyJoaXN0b3J5IjpbLTIxMzAxOTYzMTVdfQ==
 -->